jonseymour/12coins/README.md

 - 3 weighings share 3 coins {1,5,7}
 - each weighing shares a different 2 coins with each other weighing
-- each weighing puts one pair on the same side of the scale, and splits the other pair across both sides of the scale
 - each weighing has 3 coins that are unique to itself

 #Explanation